lovetodevelop/darwin-xnu/README.md

 This will also create a bootable image, kernel.[config],  and a kernel binary with symbols, kernel.[config].unstripped.

-To intall the kernel into a DSTROOT, use the `install_kernels` target:
+To install the kernel into a DSTROOT, use the `install_kernels` target:

     $ make install_kernels DSTROOT=/tmp/xnu-dst